Special offer

 Open forums

 An open forum is an event created for the audience to share their thoughts, ideas and stories on controversial issues.
-Leaders should listen to these issues and address concerns in an open discussion.
+Open forums provide valuable opportunities for employees to express their ideas and concerns in a supportive environment.
 The idea is not only to open the discussion but also to move towards solutions and compromises.

 Not all environments encourage open conversations.
-Some employees will feel more comfortable in a casual environment, one that is less formal.
-“World café” or happy hours where employees are invited to attend voluntarily can create an auspicious environment for conversations.
-The mingling should flatten the company’s hierarchy.
+Some employees may feel more comfortable in a casual environment, one that is less formal.
+Informal events such as ‘world café’ or ‘happy hour’ events, where employees are invited to attend voluntarily, can encourage the sharing of diverse perspectives among employees.

 Overall company culture

-Employee voice is crucial for the success of the organisation.
-By opening the dialogue and taking in feedback, organisations are able to address business issues or employees’ challenges, resulting in better productivity and creating a spontaneous smoke alarm.
-We encourage businesses to implement a variety of ways in which they can promote employee voice, for happier employees and boosted business success.
+Employee voice can contribute greatly to the success of the organisation.
+Open dialogue allows organisations to address issues early, improving productivity and acting as an early indicator for potential problems.
+Today, businesses can implement a variety of ways to promote employee voice, for happier employees and boosted business success.

 See all articles in this category